Soilman82/homebridge-zoe/README.md

 # homebridge-zoe
 *Renault updated the API some years ago.
-This fork is under development with the goal to usse the new API*
+This fork is under development with the goal to use the new API*

 `homebridge-zoe` is a plugin for Homebridge.
 Providing Renault Zoe owners with simple access and basic controls to your EV car options like: